thinktandem/isna-vuepress/src/faq/patient-centered.md

 title: "What does ISNA recommend for children with intersex?"
 ---

+# What does ISNA recommend for children with intersex?

 <p>After years of consultation with people with intersex conditions, their parents, their healthcare providers, and others, the following <a href="/compare">Patient-Centered Model</a> is what <span class="caps">ISNA</span> recommends.  </p>

 <ul>